Accounting Schools in Wyoming

 - No schools ranked in Businessweek’s Top Business Undergraduate Programs in 2017.

 - No schools ranked in Kiplinger’s Best Values in Public Colleges in 2018.

 - No schools ranked in US News National Universities Rankings in 2019 (top 100).

 *For four-year not-for-profit colleges and universities with accounting degree programs.

 Continue reading to learn more about accounting schools in Wyoming as well as potential career tracks and professional specialties.

-There was only one school in Wyoming that had graduates take the CPA exam for the first time (with an advanced degree).
-The 81.3% pass rate was higher than the national pass rate of 54.6% for all candidates (with a bachelor’s or master’s degree).
+There was one school in Wyoming that had graduates take the CPA exam for the first time (with an advanced degree) in 2015.
+The 50.0% pass rate was slightly higher than the national pass rate of 48.4% for all candidates in 2015 (with a bachelor’s or master’s degree).
 The first-time pass rate is a helpful metric for comparing the success of graduates of a CPA program although the numbers may be skewed with smaller programs.
-For extensive statistics for all schools, see the 2014 NASBA Uniform CPA Examination Candidate Performance report provided by the National Association of State Boards of Accountancy.
+For extensive statistics for all schools, see the 2015 NASBA Uniform CPA Examination Candidate Performance report provided by the National Association of State Boards of Accountancy (NASBA).

 Top Master’s in Accounting Programs in Wyoming